Cookie-Einstellungen

 With our motorcycle tour in India we combine the legendary Spiti valley with the highest passes in the world - up to 5,608m in Ladakh.
 Spiti in northern India is one of the most remote regions of the Himalayas.
 The people here are still firmly integrated in their old Buddhist traditions in the middle of a magnificent high mountain landscape.

-This motorbike trip has been designed in such a way that we ascend slowly so we have time to get used to the altitude.
-An ultimate motorcycle adventure on the roof of the world.
+This motorbike adventure has been carefully designed for a gradual ascent, giving you ample time to acclimatize to the altitude.
+Join us for the ultimate motorcycle journey on the roof of the world!

 TRAVEL INFORMATION